 Get Rid of Distractions

 We are so used to being busy all the time, that when we want to just settle down and be still it can be challenging at times.
 One of the greatest culprits is our cellphone.
 While this little device can do wonders for our business, it can also cause our mind to be disturbed at times.
 So if you are trying to mediate, try leaving it in a different room.

 I know that this for some people can be extremely radical, so you can just do baby steps.
 If you are not able to completely leave your phone away from you, then try the following when meditating:

 -Have it face down (in case something pops up on the screen)

--Use a meditation app, such as the popular one Headspace (if you are going to have it, you might as well put it to good use)
+-Use a meditation app, such as the popular one Headspace (if you are going to have your phone, you might as well put it to good use).

 No matter whether you are meditating in your office or at home, if there is clutter around you, this can distract you.
 You may think, it doesn’t matter that my kitchen has piles of dirty dishes, that there are bills and papers all over my desk, the living room is a mess, etc., I’m not meditating in that room.
 However, your outside world is a reflection of your state of mind.

 Try a little experiment.
 For example, if you meditate in your bedroom, for a couple of days don’t make your bed, leave things on the floor, have shoes scattered all over the room and sit down to meditate.
 See how it feels.
 Then after 2 days, make your bed, vacuum the floor, remove any clutter from the floor and any other parts of the room and sit down to meditate.
 I can guarantee you’ll feel a difference.

 However, if your bedroom is neat but then the rest of your home is a mess, you’ll feel a draining energy around you.
 You may even feel it right now, but may not be aware of it.